Frequently Asked Questions

 Am I required to take a language test before applying?

-For work in Chile and Nicaragua, you are required to show proof of language study on your application form.
+In order to be considered for our Chile and Nicaragua sites, you must posess fluency or a high level of prociency in Spanish in order to be considered.
+The site will interview you to determine if your Spanish language abilities are sufficient.
 If selected, you may be asked to take an oral examination so that you can be placed in the best possible international setting for you.

 I have never traveled or studied abroad before, should I apply?